-You are probably wondering why I have written Resume & CV because all your life you perceived them to be same.
+But before we begin, let me clarify something.
+You are probably wondering why I have written Resume & CV separately because all your life you perceived them to be same.
 There is a small difference.
 A resume and a CV differ in length.
 Resumes are generally very short & summarized (one or two pages) whereas CVs are more detailed.
 In other words, CVs give you lot of scope for story telling but resumes do not.
+But many many people do NOT KNOW this subtle difference.
 The general format of a resume also differs from that of a CV.
-For convenience, I have used them interchangeably below & I have also uploaded their respective formats & samples at the end.
+For convenience, I have used them interchangeably below & I have also uploaded a sample of a resume with its format at the end of the post.

-‘How to make a sharp, effective & a comprehensive Resume / CV ’ is one question that has troubled / provoked intense thinking amongst a large chunk of today’s working & studying population.
+‘How to write a Good resume’ & make it sharp, effective & a comprehensive, is one question that has troubled / provoked intense thinking among a large chunk of today’s working & studying population.
 This essentially includes students, college pass outs & working professionals, just to broadly categorize.

-Don’t worry, it is not rocket science, you are not supposed to act like a gladiator or as if it were an Armageddon.
+Don’t worry, you are not supposed to act like a gladiator or as if it were an Armageddon.
 It is just a lot of smart work with a little bit of hard work.
 Not to mention, if you actually understand the genesis of making a resume, you could be the resume expert within your known circles.
+As I mentioned, I have uploaded a sample resume for you to download, so that you can get your hands dirty and learn better.

-So let’s demystify the entire process step by step:
+So let’s demystify the entire process of how to make a good resume step by step:

 Although there are sample layouts at the end of this post, you may use google to find out similar formats which appeal to your interest.
 The same food that we have at our homes looks much better in a restaurant because of the fancy decoration.
 The mind says ‘Yes!’ much before the taste buds do their work.